jpmedley/mdn-helper/README.md

 * `-h` or `--handler`: (Optional) Indicates that an [event handler page](https://developer.mozilla.org/en-US/docs/MDN/Contribute/Structures/Page_types/API_event_handler_subpage_template) should be created with the specified name.
 This flag may be repeated as needed.
 * `-m` or `--method`: (Optional) Indicates that a [method page](https://developer.mozilla.org/en-US/docs/MDN/Contribute/Structures/Page_types/API_method_subpage_template) should be created with the specified name.
 This flag may be repeated as needed.
 * `-p` or `--property`: (Optional) Indicates that a [property page](https://developer.mozilla.org/en-US/docs/MDN/Contribute/Structures/Page_types/API_property_subpage_template) should be created with the specified name.
 This flag may be repeated as needed.
-* `-w` or `--writefiles`: (Optional) The pages will not be created interactively, but will be written directly to the output directory.
+* `-` or `--writefiles`: (Optional) The pages will not be created interactively, but will be written directly to the output directory.

 ## update-data